BenjaminGrelk/BenjaminGrelk/README.md

 I also enjoy [Advent of Code](https://adventofcode.com).

 ## Contact
-You can reach me at my email, ben@grelk.tech.
+You can reach me at my email, ben.grelk@gmail.com